AdobeDocs/marketo.sv-SE/help/marketo/product-docs/demand-generation/landing-pages/landing-page-templates/guided-landing-page-templates/template-18a.md

 # Mall 18A {#template-18a}

-Högerklicka för att [hämta mall 18A](https://experienceleague.adobe.com/landing/marketo/lp-templates/template-18a.html)
+Högerklicka för att [ladda ned mall 18A](https://experienceleague.adobe.com/landing/marketo/lp-templates/template-18a.html)

 ![](assets/image2015-8-17-17-3a57-3a23.png)